 Chrysanthemum originated a thousand years ago in the Song Dynasty (year 960–1279) in China.
-Chrysanthemum flowers come in many varieties, but the one we offer is a particular varietal called Imperial Chrysanthemum as it was only gifted to the Royals at the time.
-Unlike tea, which use only the leaves from the plant Camellia Sinensis to brew the beverage, Chrysanthemum infusion is made by infusing hot water with the whole flower, which release a wide variety of , organic compounds, vitamins, minerals, amino acids, and soothing chemicals into the tonic, making it one of the most nourishing and delightful drink.
+Chrysanthemum flowers come in many varieties, but the one we offer is a particular varietal called Royal Chrysanthemum as it was only gifted to the Royals at the time.
+Chrysanthemum tea/infusion is made by infusing hot water with the whole flower, which release a wide variety of , organic compounds, vitamins, minerals, amino acids, and soothing chemicals into the tonic, making it one of the most nourishing and delightful drink.
 Its medicinal uses have been known for centuries, making it highly sought after by natural healers.

 Studies have linked chrysanthemum infusion to lower blood pressure and relief from coronary artery diseases.
 By lowering blood pressure and cholesterol levels, some reports even say this infusion can be a long-term preventative measure for different issues, such as heart attacks and strokes, as well as atherosclerosis.
 This lowered blood pressure is mainly attributed to the potassium content of the infusion, as potassium is a .